Bro Hof Slott Golf Club

 Bro Hof Slott Golf Club is a golf course located in Upplands-Bro, Sweden, northwest of the capital Stockholm.

 There are two 18-hole courses, both designed by Robert Trent Jones, Jr. The Stadium Course opened in 2007 and is considered one of the longest golf courses in Europe at 7357 m.
 The Castle Course opened in 2009.
 The Nordea Masters, an annual event on the PGA European Tour, was hosted at the venue from 2010 through 2016, except for 2014, when it was hosted at PGA Sweden National.

+In 2019, the club was announced as the inaugural host of a new event, the Scandinavian Mixed, which would see men and women competing against one another for the same prize money.
+The first event was originally scheduled to take place in June 2020, however it was cancelled like many other events at the time, due to the COVID-19 pandemic.